lennilobel/sql2025-workshop-hol-orlando2025/HOL/2. Native JSON Support/JSON.md

 ## Inspecting Index Paths with `sys.json_index_paths`

-To understand what paths are indexed and how they�re interpreted, use the new system view `sys.json_index_paths`:
+To understand what paths are indexed and how they’re interpreted, use the new system view `sys.json_index_paths`:

 ```sql
 SELECT *